🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Is Delta 8 THC Synthetic?

-No, delta 8 THC is not synthetic.
+No, delta 8 THC, which has an almost similar chemical structure to delta 9, is not synthetic.
 It’s a cannabinoid naturally produced by cannabis.

-Synthetic compounds are entirely man-made.
-Since D8 exists in hemp and cannabis plants without human intervention, most experts consider delta 8 THC more natural than synthetic.
+Synthetic substances are entirely man-made.
+Since D8 exists in hemp and cannabis plants without human intervention, most experts consider delta 8 THC more natural than synthetic equivalents.

 Synthetic THC refers to compounds that don’t exist in nature, require human intervention to exist and don’t share a similar structural profile to natural THC.
 Most synthetic THC molecules look nothing like THC but can bind to the same receptors and therefore have a similar effect profile.